MicrochipTech/unicens-linux-daemon/cfg/README.md

 **1.)
 XML Basics**

 Be aware that the rules of XML enforce that the document is well formed.
-This means it is zero tolerant, a single typo will invalidate the whole document and any application using it must not continue.
+This means it is zero tolerant, a single typo will invalidate the whole document and any application using it, must not continue.
 So in any case it is useful  to use an IDE to check the document.
-This can be the UNICENS System Designer, which covers also deeper rule set related to UNICENS.
+This can be the UNICENS System Designer, which covers also deep rule set related to UNICENS, INIC and Drivers.
-But any other editor will also work, examples are Eclipse, NetBeans, Visual Studio.
+But any other IDE will work (with less functionality), such as Atmel Studio, MPLAB-X, Eclipse, NetBeans, Visual Studio.

 **In short the XML provides those terminolgies: *(partly from Wikipedia)***

-Tag
+**Tag**

 A _tag_ is a construct that begins with `<` and ends with `>`.
 Tags come in three flavors: